Personal Development

 Every New Year, you likely get bombarded with suggestions for creating a vision board.
 And while vision boards are fantastic and serve a great purpose, they’re not for everyone.

 Do whatever is necessary to create a vision for the life you want.
 A vision board is optional to start fresh in the New Year.
-As long as you can “see” your goals, the medium you use can be what you prefer.

-Want alternatives to a traditional vision board?
-Try writing down your vision as a narrative to see it in your mind.
 The same goes for writing plans as if they’ve already happened, recording voice notes or videos, and anything else that will help you get clear on the new vision for your life.

 3. Get real on what (or who) needs to be omitted from your life.

 The New Year is a natural time to take stock of everything in your life and commit to removing everything (and everyone) that doesn’t serve you.
-Implementing the necessary changes and omitting detrimental practices, people, jobs, and more is supremely difficult, and it’s why people don’t typically do it.

 To see noticeable changes and start fresh in the New Year, consider making challenging choices and distancing yourself from things that cause heartache, stress, or adversity.